I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Sherwin Williams Lady's Slippers

 A larger room tends to be able to handle a darker color without closing the room in.
 My master bedroom, for example, has extremely high ceilings and the room itself is long and narrow.
 I was able to go with Sherwin Williams Dorian Gray for the paint color.
 It’s certainly not the darkest color but in a smaller room, it has the potential to make it seem that way.
 Another beautiful darker color is Sherwin Williams Acacia Haze.

 Interested in more paint color inspiration?

 How is the lighting in your room?
 Do you have tons of natural light beaming in?
 If so, the choice is yours.
 A light color will do wonders for your already beautifully lit room and a darker color will bring in a cozier atmosphere.
-A lovely darker shade that works well in a room with a lot of natural light is Benjamin Moore Normandy.
+A lovely darker blue gray shade that works well in a room with a lot of natural light is Benjamin Moore Normandy.